The best outdoor dining spots in the White Mountains

 Woodstock Inn, Station & Brewery in North Woodstock

 The original train depot provides the name for the restaurant, but the garden in front, tended by the owners, makes a very colorful setting by mid-summer.
 What to expect: Dining under umbrella tables on the patio or the small Dam Bar outdoors while sipping a Pig’s Ear Brown Ale can make the day.
-Open for lunch and dinner.
+Open for breakfast, lunch and dinner.
 Tour the brewery at noon weekdays or 4 p.m. on Saturdays.

 135 Main St., North Woodstock